Terms of Service

 5.3 Student Cancellation & Refund Rights

-- The Platform's general cancellation, refund, and lesson-dispute rules are set out in Section 6 and apply to both Teachers and Students.
+• The Platform's general cancellation, refund, and lesson-resolution rules are set out in Section 6 and apply to both Teachers and Students.

 5.4 Student Conduct During Lessons